nicolaka/ddc-aws/README.md

 /var/log/cloud-init-output.log
 /var/lib/cloud/instance/scripts/part-001
 ```

+5. Open an issue with Docker Support by emailing support@docker.com

 - **How can I deploy my application on Docker Datacenter?**

 It is easy to deploy a your Docker applications on Docker Datacenter.
 You can launch your applications from CLI (instruction [here](https://docs.docker.com/ucp/applications/deploy-app-cli/)) or UCP portal (instruction [here](https://docs.docker.com/ucp/applications/deploy-app-ui/)).